About CDRI

 Why is CDRI needed?

-CDRI has three levels of governance:
+CDRI operates through three levels of governance:

 No, any country or organization can request to join CDRI by expressing interest to the Secretariat.

-CDRI is based in New Delhi, India.
+CDRI is headquartered in New Delhi, India.

 Key documents and videos